 Benefit changes.
-The figures above do not include any liability impact that may have resulted from plan changes which occurred after June 30, 2013.
+The figures above do not include any liability impact that may have resulted from plan changes which occurred after the actuarial valuation date.
 This applies for voluntary benefit changes as well as any offers of Two Years Additional Service Credit (a.k.a.
 Golden Handshakes).